-Now that we have seen the basic syntax (which is more or less) a common syntax that we can apply in different programming languages and tools.
+Now that we’ve seen the basic syntax (more or less), it’s a common syntax that we can apply in different programming languages and tools.

-However, although the basic syntax of regular expressions is usually similar, each language may have variations in its implementation and the available functions.
+However, although the basic syntax of regular expressions is usually similar, each language can have variations in its implementation and in the available functions.

-So let’s dedicate an article to see how some regular expressions could be executed in Python, JavaScript, and C#.
+So, let’s dedicate an article to see how we could execute some regular expressions in Python, JavaScript, and C#.

 Regular Expressions in Python